railsuser2014/openobject-doc-book-en/source/book/3/3_6/invoicing.rst

 .. index::
    single: Due Date

 The two pieces of information don't have to have the same date.
-Suppose for example that you receive an invoice on the 5th January but it's dated 31st December in the previous year by your supplier.
-In this case you can code it into the January accounting period and put the invoice date as 31st December.
-The due date will be based on the 31st December data, but the invoice will be recognized in the current fiscal year for the tax declaration.
+If, for example, you receive an invoice dated 5th January which relates to goods or services supplied before 31st December, the invoice may be coded into the December accounting period and thus be recognized in that period for the tax declaration, whilst the invoice can remain 5th January which remains the basis of the due date for payment.

 You can find that the amounts don't correspond with what your supplier has given you on paper for reasons that can include: